Paradoxdruid/eso-guides/index.md

 **Other meta setups, in brief:**

 * All/most supports in Bone Tyrant (Necromancer) for high ult gen in trash.
 Move Winter's Embrace / Frost Cloak onto a Healer.
 * Running Courage on the Banner.
 Tank drops Yolna.
 Both Healers running Healing Burst with Anchorite's Potency for ult gen, and/or sourcing Minor Heroism from Heroism Potions.
 Slayer Stacks become very important.
-(Note that Soul Burst heals based on loading order into trial, so there's some shenanigans to optimie here).
+(Note that Soul Burst heals based on loading order into trial, so there's some shenanigans to optimize here).

 ## Changelog

-* 2025-05-30: Explicitly list Master's Resto for MA/Sax / ROJO Healer
+* 2025-05-30: Explicitly list Master's Resto for MA/Sax / ROJO Healer; remove confusing Alternative loadouts
 * 2025-05-28: Made ROJO a more explicit option (dang it); listed growing impact contigency option; switched OT to siphoning
 * 2025-05-25: Fixed Support DPS skill bars, credit Banyu
 * 2025-05-22: Explicitly listed alternative support loadout with Lucent and DPS with spear skill, to ditch Major Force.